Buckhead Village District: History

-In May 2011, San Diego-based OliverMcMillan Inc. purchased the land from Ben Carter Properties and began developing the project.
-The project was renamed that same month.
+In May 2011, San Diego–based OliverMcMillan Inc. purchased the land from Ben Carter Properties and began developing the project.
+The project was renamed "Buckhead Atlanta" that same month and then, a year later, to “The Shops Buckhead Atlanta.”

 In September 2011, McMillan announced a further delay in the project, and that construction would not begin until the end of the first quarter of 2012.
 McMillan intended to invest $300 million to complete the project in which Ben Carter had already invested $400 million.
 The total planned development was then targeted at 370 apartments, 300000 ft2 of retail space and 90000 ft2 of "boutique" office space.

-In early 2013 construction began after a hiatus of three years.
-As of July 2014 the project was nearing completion.